vagnerereno/GRASPQ-FS/README.md

-<h1 align="center">📌 Welcome to GRASPQ-FS! 📌</h1>
+<h1 align="center">📌 Welcome to XXXXX-FS! 📌</h1>

 <h4 align="left">
-✔️ GRASPQ-FS is a command-line tool that applies the GRASP metaheuristic with a priority queue to perform feature selection in Intrusion Detection Systems (IDS).
+✔️ XXXXX-FS is a command-line tool that applies the GRASP metaheuristic with a priority queue to perform feature selection in Intrusion Detection Systems (IDS).
 It was designed to work with enriched datasets, focusing on performance and reproducibility.
 </h4>

 <h2>📁 Repository Structure</h2>
 <pre><code>.
-├── data/                     # Folder for training and test datasets ├── results/                  # Examples of logs and generated plots from execution ├── main.py                   # Main script to run the GRASPQ-FS algorithm ├── utils.py                  # Data loading, preprocessing, and evaluation helpers ├── priority_queue.py         # Custom max priority queue implementation ├── requirements.txt          # List of required Python packages
+├── data/                     # Folder for training and test datasets ├── results/                  # Examples of logs and generated plots from execution ├── main.py                   # Main script to run the XXXXX-FS algorithm ├── utils.py                  # Data loading, preprocessing, and evaluation helpers ├── priority_queue.py         # Custom max priority queue implementation ├── requirements.txt          # List of required Python packages